Not-A-Builder/LateX-Guides-and-Templates/README.md

 LaTeX is not a word processor!
 Instead, LaTeX encourages authors not to worry too much about the appearance of their documents but to concentrate on getting the right content.

+You can learn more about LateX from https://www.latex-project.org/about/

 ### MIT License